Chapter 2: Employment Contracts

 إِنَّ الْعَبْدَ لَيَعْمَلُ عَمَلَ أَهْلِ النَّارِ، وَإِنَّهُ مِنْ أَهْلِ الْجَنَّةِ، وَيَعْمَلُ عَمَلَ أَهْلِ الْجَنَّةِ، وَإِنَّهُ مِنْ أَهْلِ النَّارِ، وَإِنَّمَا الأَعْمَالُ بِالْخَوَاتِيمِ

-This hadith implies that in case of disciplinary action, a worker, even with a long service period, can be punished for grave mistakes/gross misconduct and not award any severance pay.
+This hadith implies that in case of disciplinary action, a worker, even with a long service period, can be punished for grave mistakes/gross misconduct and not awarded any severance pay.

 This verse can suggest that compensation should be given for forcefully retired workers or dismissed workers for a limited time.
 Some payments (like medical) may be continued even after the dismissal of a worker.

 Survivor benefits for in-service death (termination of contract) of a worker are also suggested in Islam.
-However, survivors’ benefits are available to the orphans until they reach the age of majority, i.e., 18 years.
+However, survivors’ benefits are available to the orphans until they reach the age of majority (maturity), i.e., 18 years.

 لاَ يُتْمَ بَعْدَ احْتِلاَمٍ